Fare9/AndroidSwissKnife/README.md

         --unzip: use unzip in Analysis
         --regEx: with unzip function we use a strings searching, you can add a regular Expression (by default URLs and Java Classes)
         --exiftool: use exiftool with some file formats (you need first --apktool)
+        --jadx: use jadx to try to get source code
+        --opcodes: Get information from opcodes
         --all: use all Analysis
         --man: get all the help from the program as star wars film